Pompateh/managing_app/README.md

 <br>

 ## 💡Contributing
-Hibounote is an open-source project.
+Newstalgia is an open-source project.
 I really apreciate any effort on it.
 You can help by:
 - Finding bugs;
 - Proposing new features;
 - Improving the docs;